 "Hey.
 I found out what your name means," said Joe, bending over to pick up another part.

 "You really enjoy learning useless information, don't you?"

 "You're named after a fuel," said Joe snickering.
 "Yeah.
 One used in pickup trucks even...
 Long time ago."

 "Whatever.
 Just deliver this stuff," said Diesel throwing the last piece in.

 "Ok."
 Joe climbed into the driver's seat.
 "You know they used to think everyone would have flying cars by now, not just the government and the rich."

 "Just go."
 Shaking his head, Diesel walked back into the factory.

 As the sun set, Snorri plodded along down the sidewalk.
 A tall, broad alien man with a long neck, Snorri made sure not to make eye contact with anyone.
-I might have helped a little, but it did not stop people from throwing trash at him; though they gave the big man lots of space.
-A few walked into the street around parked cars to be extra safe.
-Not built for an alien species as broad as him, the sidewalk was too narrow for anyone to easily pass him while on it anyway.
+It might have helped a little, but it did not stop people from throwing trash at him; though they gave the big man lots of space.
+A few hustled into the street around parked cars to feel extra safe.
+Not built for an alien species as broad as him, the sidewalk was too narrow for anyone to pass him while he walked on it.